jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 # cs-instance-watcher

-**Purpose:** Optimize EC2 instande draining mode when CloneSquad is used without TargetGroup.
+**Purpose:** Optimize EC2 instance draining mode handling CloneSquad is used without TargetGroup.

 This daemon is to install and run on EC2 instances part of a CloneSquad group.

 This scripts allows to react on instance state change from the CloneSquad point of view.

+> Without usage of `cs-instance-watcher`, **in a TargetGroup free usage and with a front-end external Load-Balancer**, users could see latencies, timeouts or sharp disconnections due to draining instances shutdown abruptly.

-Event it is designed to track and possibly react to any state transition, it is meant to react especially to the 'draining' state:
+Even the tool is designed to track and possibly react to any state transition, it is meant to react especially to the 'draining' state:
 When no TargetGroup is used, a possible use-case is that a load-balancer (different from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.

-In order to help this non-AWS Load-Balancer detects the draining instance condition, the `cs-instance-watcher` daemon contains a pre-built algorithm that reject all new TCP connections toward a user-supplied target list of ports while allowing the current established ones to continue.
+In order to help non-AWS Load-Balancer detects the draining instance condition, the `cs-instance-watcher` daemon contains a pre-built algorithm that reject all new TCP connections toward a user-supplied list of ports while allowing the current established ones to continue.
 The external load-balancer health-checks will thus fail as soon as the instance falls in the 'draining' state allowing a smooth redirection toward other serving instances without user noticing the event.

-Users can also decide to write their own logic for reacting to 'draining' state.
+Users can also decide to write their own logic for reacting to 'draining' state (See [Configuration](#Configuration)).

-> Without cs-instance-watcher and in a TargetGroup free usage and with a frent-end external Load-Balancer, users could see latencies, timeouts or sharp disconnections due to draining instances shutdown abruptly.

 ## Installation